Very Normal Usage

 Robbie Dorman is Employee of the Week!
 He is co-host of The Simpsons Show, the only podcast about The Simpsons, and also the only podcast about The Simpsons that I have done a guest spot on.
 You should also check out his website to learn about his new novel releases.
 He writes that good good scary shit.
 Indie artists need your support now more than ever, so check out his stuff!

-Next Week: Bridget and Helen attempt to navigate this strange new office world.
+Next Week: The copier is starting to revolt.
 Read it early on Patreon!

 EMPLOYEE OF THE WEEK: